 If you believe your current household or financial circumstances are not accurately reflected on the FAFSA, you may file a special condition/professional judgment request.
 For more information, please view the Special Condition/Professional Judgment section.

 Undergraduate students who are pursuing a degree program may qualify for the federal Pell grant, federal Stafford loans, federal supplemental education opportunity grant (SEOG) and state grants, such as the New York state tuition assistance program (TAP) and New York state aid for part-time studies (APTS) grant.
 Please note that specific criteria must be met in order to qualify for each of these programs.
 In addition, institutional undergraduate scholarships may be awarded based on the FAFSA results and academic merit.
 Certificate program courses are not eligible for financial aid, with the exception of the State Veterans' Tuition Award, unless being used concurrently to satisfy a degree requirement.
 Non-NY residents should check with their state education agency to find out what state aid assistance may be available.

-Graduate students who are pursuing a degree program may qualify for federal Stafford unsubsidized loans, federal Perkins loans and a TEACH grant.
+Graduate students who are pursuing a degree program may qualify for federal Stafford unsubsidized loans and a TEACH grant.
 Veterans also may be eligible for state veterans' tuition assistance awards.
 In addition, fellowships may be awarded depending on student eligibility.
 Certificate program courses are not eligible for financial aid, with the exception of the State Veterans' Tuition Award, unless being used concurrently to satisfy a degree requirement.
 Non-NY residents should check with their state education agency to find out what state aid assistance may be available.

 Yes.
 However, there must be enough financial aid in place to cover tuition and you must have answered "yes" to the Indirect Charge authorization via Banner Self-Service.
 Whatever is above and beyond tuition costs can be used for books.
-If you are eligible to receive a refund, you may use this credit to order and pay for books available at the Empire State College bookstore by completing the Empire State College bookstore financial aid promissory note on the back of the course materials order form available in the MyESC Forms Center.
+If you are eligible to receive a refund, you may use this credit to order and pay for books available at the bookstore.
+Please be aware that it can take up to 3-4 business days for a recent credit on your account to be reflected as an available bookstore voucher.